soanvig/txsm/README.md

 2. redistribute the code (preserving authorship)
 3. make changes to the code

-However, if you decide to make changes to the library code, You **has to** publish them under LGPLv3 license.
+However, if you decide to make changes to the library code, You **have to** publish them under LGPLv3 license.
 This way library legally always stays open source and free.

 The best way to make changes is to create public fork of the library.

-If You don't plan to add any malicious behaviour to the library, this license should not be harmful for You in any way.
+If You don't plan to add any malicious behavior to the library, this license should not be harmful for You in any way.

 It is also *expected*, that any plugins (extensions or modules) added to library, are respecting final user freedom, and are not spying on his actions performed over such module without his knowledge and approval.